Upcoming Tour Date(s)

 What to Expect on Your Tour

-Birding 1st, Photography 2nd.
 This is a birding tour, with the focus on getting as many birds as possible, although casual photographers in the group will find some birds for photography.
-There may be some feeders on this tour, but most photography is on the fly as it and will always take second place to making sure everyone sees the bird.
-The best photography may be in Rio Lagartos, on Cozumal, and at Coba, where the easiest birding of the tour is typically found.
+There are no feeders on this tour, so any photography is on the fly as it and will always take second place to making sure everyone sees the bird.
+The best photography will be on Komodo (with the dragons especially), in West Bali National Park, and on Sumba, where the easiest birding of the tour is typically found.
+Elsewhere photography is much more limited (especially on Timor, where the birding is the toughest of the tour).
 None-the-less there will be plenty of photo opportunities on this tour.